 - Static interfaces

-To create a new site-to-site VPN topology you must provide a unique name, specify a topology type, choose the IKE version and authentication method.
-For this release, only point to point topology and IKEv2 are supported.
+To create a new site-to-site VPN topology you must provide a unique name, specify a topology type, choose the IKE version that is used for IPsec IKEv1 or IKEv2, or both and authentication method.
 Once configured, you deploy the topology to Firepower Threat Defense devices.

 IPsec and IKE